- Place

 The nearby swing bridge recalls the practical history of the castle moats.
 In the early eighteenth century the moats were used for boats and timber, which required a narrow channel linking the Danė River with the moat system while still preserving access to the castle.

-The Regional Heritage Guide notes that an early bridge had a 2.4 m opening for small boats.
+Drawing on Jonas Tatoris's Old Klaipėda (1994), an early bridge had a 2.4 m opening for small boats.
 In 1839 it was rebuilt as a portal bridge with an 11.2 m opening, and in 1885 it was replaced by a metal portal opening bridge.
-This small old-town corner therefore joins legend with a layer of Klaipėda's technical and port infrastructure.
+This small old-town corner therefore joins legend with a layer of old Klaipėda's technical heritage.

 How to visit